Published On: Oct 05 2012 03:19:14 PM CDTUpdated On: Nov 14 2014 11:19:34 AM CST

 Miley Cyrus and Sinead O'Connor.
-In a recent interview with Rolling Stone, Miley compared her "Wrecking Ball" video to Sinead's "Nothing Compares 2 U." The Irish singer then responded with an open letter.
-Miley responded and Sinead penned a second letter warning the young singer, "Taking me on is even more f*&kin' stupid than behaving like a prostitute and calling it feminism."
+In an interview with Rolling Stone, Miley compared her "Wrecking Ball" video to Sinead's "Nothing Compares 2 U." The Irish singer then responded with an open letter.
+Cyrus responded and O'Connor penned a second letter warning the young singer, "Taking me on is even more f*&kin' stupid than behaving like a prostitute and calling it feminism."

 Kanye West and Jimmy Kimmel.
-The rapper recently launched a Twitter tirade against the late-night host after Kimmel poked fun of his recent BBC Radio interview on his show with a kid-Kanye spoof interview.
+The rapper launched a Twitter tirade against the late-night host after Kimmel poked fun at his BBC Radio interview on his show with a kid-Kanye spoof interview.
 Among Kanye's tweets: "Jimmy Kimmel is out of line to try and spoof in any way the first piece of honest media in years."
 It only got worse from there.

-"American Idol" judge Nicki Minaj unleashed a tirade against fellow co-star Mariah Carey on Oct.
-2, 2012, ultimately threatening to punch the singer out after the two new judges disagreed over a contestant's performance.
+Former "American Idol" judge Nicki Minaj unleashed a tirade against fellow co-star Mariah Carey in October 2012, ultimately threatening to punch the singer out after the two new judges disagreed over a contestant's performance.

 Amanda Bynes and Lindsay Lohan.
-Amanda Bynes better not look to Lindsay Lohan for sympathy during her recent troubles.
-The former Nickelodeon star may have had her car impounded by police after she was pulled over on a suspended license earlier this summer, but Lohan, who served 14 days in jail in 2010 after violating her probation in her own 2007 DUI case, seems to think Bynes got let off a little too easy.
+The former Nickelodeon star had her car impounded by police after she was pulled over on a suspended license in the summer of 2012, but Lohan, who served 14 days in jail in 2010 after violating her probation in her own 2007 DUI case, thought Bynes got let off a little too easy.
 "Why did I get put in jail and a Nickelodeon star has had NO punishment(s) so far?"
 Lohan tweeted on Sept.
-16.
+16, 2012.

 Jon Hamm and Kim Kardashian.
-The 'Mad Men' star, who recently called the reality TV bobblehead a 'f---ing idiot,' recently made yet another mention at the brunette bombshell's expense.
-"The sexy thing is so ephemeral and meaningless other than in the world of selling magazines," Hamm tells the British magazine.
+The 'Mad Men' star, who has called the reality TV star a "f---ing idiot," made yet another mention at the brunette bombshell's expense in 2012.
+"The sexy thing is so ephemeral and meaningless other than in the world of selling magazines," Hamm told a British magazine.
 "Who cares, when it's reduced to just that?
 You might as well be a Kardashian and have a sex tape."

 Shia LaBeouf and Frankie Muniz.
-During a radio show interview, Shia LaBeouf hurled an insult at Frankie Muniz's way, reigniting a years-long feud between the young actors.
-The "Wall Street 2" star deflected the credit for his box office success, saying, "While that's flattering, you could have put Frankie Muniz into any of the movies I've been in and those movies still would've still been No. 1.'
-Muniz managed to give a retort by taking to Twitter.
+During a radio show interview, LaBeouf hurled an insult at Frankie Muniz's way, reigniting a yearslong feud between the young actors.
+The "Wall Street 2" star deflected the credit for his box office success, saying, "While that's flattering, you could have put Frankie Muniz into any of the movies I've been in and those movies still would've still been No. 1."
+Muniz responded on Twitter.
 "Dear Shia Labeouf.
 It's getting creepy the fact that you can't stop talking about me.
 It's been 12 years now.
 I don't know you.
-Thanks,' he tweeted.
+Thanks," he tweeted.

 Naomi Campbell and Mia Farrow.
 The actress contradicted Campbell's claim at the war crimes trial of former Liberian President Charles Taylor that she had no idea who gave her a bag of "dirty-looking pebbles" that turned out to be blood diamonds.
 Farrow said she and Campbell met Taylor at a 1997 reception in South Africa hosted by Nelson Mandela.
-Campbell, who had to be subpoenaed to testify in early August, said she didn't know who Taylor was when she met him at the reception.
+Campbell said she didn't know who Taylor was when she met him at the reception.